timburke/wedding-website/events.md

         <div style="display: table-cell;">
 	        <h2>Drinks with Friends</h2>

 <p>If you’re in town by Friday night, come out for drinks with us in downtown Mountain View!
-We’ll meet at 9pm and go out to the bars on Castro Street (which is about 3 miles away from the hotels we’ve recommended).
+We’ll meet at 9pm and go out to the bars on Castro Street (which is about 3 miles away from the hotels we’ve recommended). </p>

-Check back for an update on where to meet - we’ll post a bar and address a few days beforehand.</p>
+<p><span style="font-weight: bold;">Update: </span>We're meeting at <a href="https://goo.gl/maps/TYYYCu3KMYE2">St. Stephen's Green!</a></p>
         </div>
     </div>
 </div>